ContriHUB/Neuda-App/README.md

+Neuda project is a Spring Boot-based banking system designed with a modular structure, ensuring maintainability and separation of concerns.
+It follows standard practices by organizing components into packages for models, repositories, services, controllers, and exceptions.
+The Account and Transaction entities are stored as MongoDB documents, with AccountRepository extending MongoRepository for data access.
+Business logic, such as creating accounts and processing transactions, resides in the AccountService class, while AccountController manages API requests.
+Custom exceptions like InsufficientFundsException and AccountNotFoundException enhance error handling, ensuring a smooth transaction flow.

 Project Folder Structure and Classes
 1. Project Structure Overview:
 "Our project follows a standard Spring Boot structure.
 The main components are divided